Whether you’re looking for a side hustle to generate extra income or you’d prefer a full-time position, there’s an abundance of jobs out there.

 3. Cold Emailing (or the Direct Approach)

-Many businesses and organisation don’t advertise their vacancies and prefer to rely on word-of-mouth or referrals to help them find the team members and freelancers they need
+Many businesses and organizations don’t advertise their vacancies and prefer to rely on word-of-mouth or referrals to help them find the team members and freelancers they need

 Email these companies directly and you stand a great chance of getting hired AND you’ll also come across as pro-active, driven and ambitious.
 Not bad at all!